-Here, wall to ceiling cabinets ensure plenty of storage potential, including a convenient spot for stashing laundry baskets.
+Here, wall to ceiling cabinets ensure plenty of storage potential for detergents and ready for using bleach in laundry, as well as a convenient spot for stashing laundry baskets.

-The soothing shade of grey gives this functional spot a relaxing feel.
+The soothing shade of gray gives this functional spot a relaxing feel.

 This stunning laundry room proves that the moody interiors trend works just as well in small spaces as it does in large, lust-worthy black and white kitchens.

 Opting for a dark feature wall that comprises paintwork, cabinetry and paneling adds plenty of character while ensuring the small space does not feel overwhelmed.

 You can recreate the look with the shade Railings from Farrow & Ball (opens in new tab).

 14. Put your laundry on a pedestal